mesaguy/ansible-prometheus/docs/smokeping_exporter_superq.md

     - 'localhost'
     - '8.8.4.4'

-The version of smokeping_exporter to install.
-The source version defines the version as specified in version control:
+The version of smokeping_exporter_superq to install.
+The default version can be found in the [smokeping_exporter_superq variables file](../vars/software/smokeping_exporter_superq.yml) and can be used to override the default version:

-    prometheus_smokeping_exporter_superq_version: "0.3.0"
+    prometheus_smokeping_exporter_superq_version: "1.0.0"

-    prometheus_smokeping_exporter_superq_src_version: "v0.3.0"
+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_smokeping_exporter_superq_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9374: